doublejim/tree-style-tab-compact-dark-style/README.md

 In the "chrome" folder, put the file "userChrome.css".
 2. Change the style of Tree Style Tab.
 Under *Tools->Addons->Extensions->Tree Style Tab options*, you can write your own style rules.
-Copy and paste all of the style rules below, for a compact, dark-brown look.
+Copy and paste all of the style rules (css) below, for a compact, dark-brown look.
 You can, of course, change the colors to your liking.
 3. Change Tree Style Tab appearance:
 Under *Tools->Addons->Extensions->Tree Style Tab options*, choose the appearance which works best for you.
 "Metal" and "Sidebar" do not work very well with the style rules below.